Upper Mongols: History

 After the disintegration of the Proto-Mongolic Xianbei state, nomadic groups such as the (Monguor) migrated under the rule of their Khan, Tuyuhun, from their original settlements on the Liaodong Peninsula to the western region of modern Qinghai.
 The Tuyuhun Empire (284–670) stretched 1,500 kilometers from east to west and 1,000 kilometers from north to south.

 Although, the Mongols of the Gansu–Qinghai Lake areas under the rule of the Yuan dynasty submitted to the Ming dynasty after the Yuan dynasty's fall in 1368, the Upper Mongols came there in 16th and 17th centuries.
 Many Mongol emperors and rulers of the Northern Yuan dynasty such as Dayan Khan, Ligdan Khan, the Ordos and Tümed princes invaded, or took refuge, in Qinghai from 1509 to 1632.
 The Tümed Mongols ruled in the Ordos region and they gradually extended their domain into northeastern Qinghai.

 The Khoshut's leader Toro Baikhu Güshi Khan defeated all the Dalai Lama V's enemies in 1637–1642.
 He was enthroned by the Dalai Lama as Khan of Tibet.
 His grandson and second successor Gonchug Dalai Khan (1669–98) welcomed dissident Dzungars when Galdan Khan began persecuting Guushi Khan's relatives and descendants.

 With the defeat of Galdan in 1697, Dalai Khung Taiji Dashi Batur submitted to the Kangxi Emperor of the Qing dynasty in a personal audience.
 In 1705, with the approval of the Kangxi Emperor of the Manchu Qing dynasty, Lha-bzang Khan of the Khoshud deposed the regent and sent the 6th Dalai Lama to Beijing; the 6th Dalai Lama died soon after, probably near Qinghai Lake (Koko nur) in Amdo.
-The Dzungar Mongols invaded Tibet in 1717, and held the entire region until their final defeat by the Qing imperial army in 1720., thus began the period of Qing rule of Tibet.
+The Dzungar Mongols invaded Tibet in 1717, and held the entire region until their final defeat by the Qing imperial army in 1720, thus began the period of Qing rule of Tibet.

 The Upper Mongolia or the Khoshut Khanate was conquered in 1717 and 80,000 people were killed.
 By that period, Upper Mongolian population reached 200,000.
 The Upper Mongols revolted against the Manchu Qing dynasty under rule of the prince Lubsan Danzan in 1723 but they were defeated.
-Lubsan Danzan was killed by the Manchus in 1755.
+Lubsan Danzan fled to the Dzungar Khanate and eventually surrendered to the Qing dynasty in 1755.

 The Upper Mongols in Northwest China revived their cultural ties with Inner Mongolia with the liberalization in 1979.
 The Tibetan culture strongly influenced them, however they use Mongolian script unlike other major Oirat tribes that use Zaja Pandita's Todo Bichig Clear script.

 The separation of the Tibetans from the Mongolian banners weakened the Upper Mongols.
 After 1775, the Tibetans made increasingly bold attacks on the Mongols.
 Hence, small group of the Upper Mongols fled to Gansu to escape the Tibetan nomads and they formed Subei Mongol county.
 In 1821 the Tibetan nomads made a mass migration north, sweeping away the Qinghai Mongol banners between the Yellow River and Qinghai Lake due to the internal strife between the Tibetans.
 In 1897 the Hui Muslims plundered the Upper Mongols.